 As well as the literary collection, Special Collections holds some personal papers of the Finzis (MS 1399).
 There is also a large collection of music and books about music which are held by the University Library.

-The collection was deposited in the University Library by the Finzi family in 1974.
+The collection was deposited in the University Library by the Finzi family in 1974 and is currently held with the Special Collections store in London Road.

 Finzi Collection – St Andrew’s University